What happens in mediation?

 I would like to discuss settlement but want to make sure that nothing I say will be used against me or hurt my case.
 How do I know that a mediation will be confidential?

 Under California law, mediation proceedings are confidential.
 See Cal.
 Evid.
 Code, §§ 703.5, 1115-1129.
-In addition, mediation programs like the US District Court, Central District of California’s ADR program are governed by specific rules enforcing these rules.
-See Cal.
-Rules Ct., rule 3.854.
 As a result, before your mediation starts, all participants will be required to sign a Confidentiality Agreement.